malidoost/ToxPathEngine/README.md

 ## Overview

 This repository contains the code and associated resources for the research presented in the manuscript titled "Preclinical Side Effect Prediction through Pathway Engineering of Protein Interaction Network Models".
-The research focuses on [findings of the research].
+The research focuses on enhancing drug side effect predictions using protein interaction networks and pathway engineering, by including key pathway genes and omics data measurements.

 ## Table of Contents